-Mystery of the Wax Museum is a 1933 American mystery horror film released by Warner Bros. and directed by Michael Curtiz.
-The film stars Lionel Atwill, Fay Wray and Glenda Farrell.
+Mystery of the Wax Museum is a 1933 American mystery horror feature film released by Warner Bros. and directed by Michael Curtiz.
+The movie stars Lionel Atwill, Fay Wray and Glenda Farrell.

 A follow-up to Warner’s 1932 horror success Doctor X, Mystery involved many of the same cast and crew, including actors Lionel Atwill, Fay Wray, Arthur Edmund Carewe and Thomas Jackson; director Michael Curtiz; art director Anton Grot; and cameraman Ray Rennahan.
 The film also re-used Doctor X‘s opening theme music by Bernhard Kaun.

 This film is notable as the last dramatic fiction film made in the two-colour Technicolor process.
 Unfortunately, the extremely bright light required for filming using the Technicolor process melted the wax figures, and they instead had to be played by actors.
 Some actors even received eye damage from the lights.